Line 1 (Shaoxing Metro): Section

-The branch line will branch off at Huangjiu Town and head north for 7.3 km to Exhibition And Convention Center with 6 stations.
-The branch line will open in 2024.
-The branch line will be part of Line 4 in future.
+The branch line will branch off at Huangjiu Town and head north for 7.3 km to Exhibition and Convention Center with 6 stations (5 new stations, Huangjiu Town station is already opened with the main line of Line 1).
+The initial section opened on 1 April 2024 and the remaining section will open in 30 June 2025.
+The branch line will be part of Line 4 in the future.